AlexMeesters/Component-Save-System/README.md

 ![Image of the saveable component](https://github.com/AlexMeesters/ComponentSaveSystem/blob/master/Images/Component-AddedSampleComponents.PNG)

-Example with [all pre-made components](https://github.com/AlexMeesters/ComponentSaveSystem/tree/master/Assets/Plugins/Lowscope/ComponentSaveSystem/Components) that use the ISaveable.
+The image above is with [all pre-made components](https://github.com/AlexMeesters/ComponentSaveSystem/tree/master/Assets/Plugins/Lowscope/ComponentSaveSystem/Components) added that implement ISaveable.
 Once added they get fetched directly.
 Thanks to [the UnityValidateHierarchy](https://github.com/AlexMeesters/UnityValidateHierarchy) script.

 Here is an example of how to create your own script: